shobulive/the-better-masonry/README.md

 # The better-Masonry

-Fully customizable Masonry layout at your service.
+Fully customizable Masonry layout for react-native.

 ## To use this package